airbus-seclab/c-compiler-security/gcc_compilation.md

 ### Warnings

-Note that some warnings **depend** on some optimizations to be enabled to be effective, so I recommend to always use `-O2`.
+Note that some warnings **depend** on some optimizations to be enabled, so I recommend to always use `-O2`.

 #### Generic